impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

 This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L147){:target="_blank" rel="noopener"}.
-It asserts that, when we run `rbenv init` for both the `bash` and `zsh` shells, the shell function that `rbenv init` checks whether the user's command is related to shell integration (i.e. it's either `rbenv shell` or `rbenv rehash`).
+It asserts that, when we run `rbenv init` for both the Bash and `zsh` shells, the shell function that `rbenv init` checks whether the user's command is related to shell integration (i.e. it's either `rbenv shell` or `rbenv rehash`).

 These are the two commands that will be included in the `commands[*]` array, the line directly below the line `case "$command" in` which begins the case statement.